mathieu-lacage/goggles/README.md

    - Transparent Acrylic/PMMA/Plexiglas sheets (5mm thick).
    - A router.
 I used an [Origin](https://www.shapertools.com/en-de/origin-overview).
 A manual router should work too but it might be challenging to make accurate guides for the lens shapes.
-   - A grover.
+   - A groover.
 I made one with sheets of wood, screws, and a dremel.

 4. For the lens clip assembly:
    - A simple extrusion 3D printer.
 I used a [Prusa MK3](https://www.prusa3d.com/product/original-prusa-i3-mk3s-3d-printer-3/)